Governance

 “I have always had a particular interest in educational settings, having previously been based in one when I worked as a school health social worker and with my daughter being a primary school teache.
 I am always interested in hearing about the challenges that teachers are now facing, as well as the new initiatives that are being introduced in schools today.”

-Kim is a retired Social Worker with over 40 years experience in a variety of capacities involving working with a range of different professionals.
+Kim is a retired Social Worker with over 40 years of experience in a variety of capacities involving working with a range of different professionals.
 Until recently, she was a member of a Fostering Panel, which involved reading different reports, listening to other people’s views, discussing and challenging.

 Governors Documentation